mgherghi/Warez/Tools.md

 - [Discord Channel scraper](https://anonym.to/?http://github.com/simon987/Discord-Channel-scraper) - Scrapes an arbitrary number of lines from a Discord channel.
 - [Discord NSWDBot](https://anonym.to/?http://github.com/HunterKing/NSWDBot) - Discord bot to scrape NSWDB.com for scene releases.
 - [Discord WarezBot](https://anonym.to/?http://github.com/enzobes/WarezBot) - Public Version of Discord bot for scene release.
-- [Discord notifications 1: Sonarr, Radarr and Lidarr](https://anonym.to/?http://blog.tiga.tech/discord-notifications-for-sonarr-radarr-and-lidarr/) - A short tutorial to work with Sonarr which notificatesDiscord Users about new releases.
+- [Discord notifications 1: Sonarr, Radarr and Lidarr](https://anonym.to/?http://blog.tiga.tech/discord-notifications-for-sonarr-radarr-and-lidarr/) - A short tutorial to work with Sonarr which notificates Discord Users about new releases.
 - [Discord toolkit](https://anonym.to/?http://notabug.org/johndoe5436/discord-toolkit) - Discord batch account creator.
 - [DiscordCrypt](https://anonym.to/?http://gitlab.com/leogx9r/DiscordCrypt) - Encrypt Discord - there is also [Simple DiscordCrypt](https://anonym.to/?http://gitlab.com/An0/SimpleDiscordCrypt) - which works with the Web version of Discord (both are not compatible to each another!).
 - [Do Not Track for Discord](https://anonym.to/?http://betterdocs.us/plugins/do-not-track/) - A plugin for BD to prevent Discord tracking.